runitrupam/django-book-inventory/README.md

 # Book Browse

-A Django app which uses the Google Books API to allow a to user search for and see information about books.
+A Django app which uses the Google Books API to allow a to user search for and see information about books and store the books in your inventoy.

 ## Running locally